Jeremy Taylor (singer): Folk music

 After returning to Britain in 1964 to perform in Wait a Minim! in the West End, he joined the British folk music circuit and appeared on television.
 Later in the 1960s, he taught at Eton College while a political exile.

 Taylor had his own series of six folk-style shows entitled "Jeremy Taylor", supported by the house band Telephone Bill and the Smooth Operators, broadcast between 15 May and 19 June 1980 from the BBC Television Theatre, London.
 The guests included Barbara Dickson, Alan Price, Spike Milligan, Kenny Baker, Pam Ayres, Peter Skellern and Isla St Clair.
 After befriending folk-rock singer-songwriter Cat Stevens, and his friend and guitarist, Alun Davies, Taylor helped Stevens translate one of his songs, "O Caritas", into Latin for an album, Catch Bull at Four.
 One of Taylor's albums was produced by Davies.
 Davies guested on a couple of the songs, but was uncomfortable with playing two roles on another person's album, saying to Melody Maker, "You can't put yourself in two places at once and get the best results."

 Popular work

-Some of Taylor's popular songs are: "Jobsworth", "Huberta, the hippopotamus", "The Pot Song", "Mrs Harris" and "Prawns in the Game".
+Some of Taylor's popular songs are: "Jobsworth", "Ag Pleez Deddy", "Huberta, the hippopotamus", "The Pot Song", "Mrs Harris" and "Prawns in the Game".
 His "Piece of Ground" was recorded in the United States by Miriam Makeba.
 However, his albums never reached most of the American music audience.

 He was a long-term collaborator and performer with Spike Milligan, and recorded a live album with him entitled Spike Milligan and Jeremy Taylor: An Adult Entertainment.
 This was recorded at Cambridge University on 2 December 1973 and released as a double LP entitled Spike Milligan with Jeremy Taylor Live at Cambridge University.
 It was later re-issued as a two-CD set.

 He continued to write songs and perform into the 21st century, in the United Kingdom, France and in the United States.
 In 2005 he recorded an album in Chicago, Live in Chicago.